GSConnect/gnome-shell-extension-gsconnect/README.md

 ## Overview

 This is a work in progress branch, representing a major rewrite of GSConnect.
-It's generally stable at this point, which is to say it won't crash, cause Gnome Shell to crash, cause data loss or any other nasty consequences.
+It's generally stable at this point, which is to say it shouldn't crash, cause Gnome Shell to crash, cause data loss or any other nasty consequences.
 That being said, many features just don't work, don't work well or sometimes cause minor hangs (a few seconds of unresponsiveness).